mrVGM/3d-chess-board-model/README.md

 # 3d-chess-board-model
-3d model of chess board created with http://www.glfw.org/
+3d model of chess board created with GLFW 2.7